yoheitaonishi/pecha/README.md

 ## AWS

 AWS also has OCR API named `AWS Rekognition`.
-You can detect charactor region and text region by AWS Rekognition.
+You can detect only text region by AWS Rekognition.

 ```
 {